top of page

 Thoughts from Donald Pietenpol

 He didn't study.
 He didn't go to school for it.
 He didn't buy books for it.
 He just sat down with a piece of paper.
 All of these things are hand done, hand built.
 All put together and they all fit.
-It's just one of those phenomenal things that happen, I guess.
+It's just one of those phenomenal things that happened,

 Thoughts from Andrew Pietenpol

-I think he just got out there and made the mistakes and if he messed something up he fixed it and eventually he figured it out.
+He just got out there, made the mistakes, and if he messed something up he fixed it and eventually figured it out.

 Thoughts from Donald Pietenpol